palolili23/comp_risk/README.md

 # Project on Competing Risks

-This repository contains code to estimate the different estimands proposed in the following paper [by Young et al](https://arxiv.org/abs/1806.06136).
+This repository contains code *(written in tidyverse)* to estimate the different estimands proposed in the following paper [by Young et al](https://arxiv.org/abs/1806.06136).

 The example dataset is **Byar & Greene prostate cancer data**,